rtc-io/rtc-tools/README.md

-# rtc
+# rtc-tools

-The `rtc` module does most of the heavy lifting within the [rtc.io](http://rtc.io) suite.
+The `rtc-tools` module does most of the heavy lifting within the [rtc.io](http://rtc.io) suite.
 Primarily it handles the logic of coupling a local `RTCPeerConnection` with it's remote counterpart via an [rtc-signaller](https://github.com/rtc-io/rtc-signaller) signalling